 3.6.1 The Service manages sickness absence in compliance with the Authority's Sickness Absence Policy.
-Sickness accounted for 67.92 days absence during the quarter against an annual target of 45 days.
+Sickness accounted for 73 days absence up to the period ending 31 October 2015 against an annual target of 45 days.
 This was primarily due to the long term sickness absence of 2 officers in the first quarter, which accounted for 59.81 days absence.